 Read the Passage: Galatians 3

-Gospel and the Law (3:1–9)
+Place of the Law (3:1–9)

 In Gal.
 3:5–9 Paul furthers his case against the Judaizers and for the gospel by appealing to history, showing that works-based salvation is absent from the pages of Scripture.
 As the apostle notes, even Abraham was justified “by the hearing of faith” (Gal.
 3:5).
-This argument would have been devastating to the Judaizers, for Abraham was the first to be circumcised in Scripture (cf. Gen. 17:24).
-In an arresting verse, Paul notes, “The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, ‘In you all the nations of the earth shall be blessed’” (Gal.
+This argument would have been devastating to the Judaizers, for Abraham was the first person to be circumcised in Scripture (cf. Gen. 17:24).
+In an important verse, Paul notes, “The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, ‘In you all the nations of the earth shall be blessed’” (Gal.
 3:8).
 This is similar to Jesus’ statement, “Your father Abraham rejoiced to see My day, and he saw it and was glad” (John 8:56).
 Moreover, Paul teaches that “only those who are of faith are sons of Abraham . . . [and] are blessed with believing Abraham” (Gal.
 3:7, 9).

-Effect of the Law
+Effect of the Law (3:10–18)

 Purpose of the Law (3:19–29)